Friday, October 4, 2024

 The producers of the show, Dave Benioff and D. B. Weiss, freely acknowledged that it is in fact Bush's head (or more accurately, I hope, a wax replica of it).
 They stated in 2012 that, "The last head on the left is George Bush.
 George Bush's head appears in a couple of beheading scenes.
 It's not a choice, it's not a political statement.
 We just had to use whatever head we had lying around."

-One might believe that HBO, in light of the hundreds of millions of dollars it has dropped in making a very lavish production filmed in various exotic spots of the world, could have afforded to prepare an fake head of a generic person rather then using "whatever head [they] had lying around."
+One might believe that HBO, in light of the hundreds of millions of dollars it had dropped in making a very lavish production filmed in various exotic spots of the world, could have afforded to prepare a fake head of a generic person rather then using "whatever head we had lying around."
 One could legitimately be curious about why there would be a head of Bush lying around in the first place.
 Could it be that this is rather (gasp) a sight gag in arguably poor taste promulgated by a couple of Hollywood liberals for the amusement of all of their fellow Hollywood liberals?

 I myself am not offended, as I am a crass connoisseur of poor taste.
 I in fact found these antics amusing.
-However, I do suspect that if a Hollywood conservative producer (presuming that such an animal would ever exist) featured a severed head of President Obama in similar circumstances, the sanctimonious screams of horror from the media would be enough to make the welkin ring.
+However, I do suspect that if a Hollywood conservative producer (presuming that such an animal would ever exist) featured a severed head of Barack Obama in similar circumstances, the sanctimonious screams of horror from the media would be enough to make the welkin ring.

-The head appears briefly at the 0:37 time stamp on this video link
+The head appears briefly at the 0:37 time stamp on this video link.

 No comments: